aws-samples/aws-secretsmgr-workshop/1_RotatePrivateRDS/README.md

   Look for a stack with this naming convention that was created at about the same time as you enabled rotation.  **Do not proceed to the next step until this stack has been deleted.**

 - __7.3.__ [Delete the main CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) that you created in steps 2.1 through 2.9.
 The stack deletion process may take several minutes to complete.
+If the stack deletion process either pauses or fails, it may be because of an Elastic Network Interface that gets created when rotation is enabled.
+If you delete this interface and restart the stack deletion.

 </details>